getsentry/integration-platform-example/docs/webhooks/alert-webhooks.md

 The 'Successful validation' log comes from Sentry pinging another endpoint we specifiy in the schema
    - [Integration Schema](../../integration-schema.json) (Look at the blob under `elements[1].uri`)

-Here, we're validate the settings the user sent to our application and tell Sentry whether or not they should approve the changes to the alert rule.
+Here, we're validating the settings that the user sent to our application.
+Then, we tell Sentry whether or not it should approve the changes to the alert rule.
 If somethings incorrect, we can surface error messages directly to the user in Sentry.
    - [Python Settings Approval Code](../../backend-py/src/api/endpoints/sentry/alert_rule_action.py)
    - [TypeScript Settings Approval Code](../../backend-ts/src/api/sentry/alertRuleAction.ts)